oliviagardiner/oliviaisarobot.github.io.old/_posts/2016-06-19-book-dragon-tattoo.md

 ---
 layout: post
-title: "Bookshelf - David Lagercrantz: The girl in the spider's web"
+title: "David Lagercrantz: The girl in the spider's web"
 date: 2016-05-30
 tags: book review goodreads novel bookshelf
 summary: "It may not be a big surprise that I am huge fan of the Millennium Trilogy.
 When I heard that someone else picked up Larsson's legacy to continue the story, I was intrigued and terrified, so much that I just had to read it."